Dictionarry-Hub/database/README.md

-# This fork contains some of TRaSH guide's Release groups and Regex
+# This fork contains some of TRaSH guide's Release groups, Regex and Quality profile mixed in with an Anime profile

 Maintained by me